lvgl/lv_port_stm32h7b3i_disco/README.md

 | Opa. speed       |   92%  |  83%  |

-## How to change rendering modes
+## How to change rendering mode from default to DMA2D mode
+NOTE: The simple rendering method is set by default.
+For better performance, please enable DMA2D mode.
-1. Navigate to "hal_stm_lvgl/tft/tft.c"
+1. Navigate to "lv_conf.h"
-2. Locate the defines "simple" and "dma2d"
+2. Locate the define "LV_USE_GPU_STM32_DMA2D" found under GPU.
-3. Enable one of the defines.
-Do NOT enable both modes simultaneously.
+3. Change '0' to '1' to enable DMA2D.

 ## TODO
 Add support for SDRAM buffers and test performance.